noahitall/PimGarden/README.md

 - Visualize interaction history with spark charts
 - Consistent UI across all screens
 - Full display of entity names on cards for better readability
+- Clean, minimalist card design with larger photos and names

 ## Development Guidelines